telosnetwork/telos-token-bridge/evm/README.md

 ### TokenBridge.sol

-The main EVM contract for the token bridge
+This is the main EVM contract for the token bridge.

 #### Events